dm-guy/utm-alternative/README.md

 <h3>Installation</h3>

-*fill in your site in the variable "site_hostname" at the top of the code.
+*fill in your site in the variable "site_hostname" at the top of the code. <br />
 *Pass your domain name (in the format: .YOURDOMAIN.com) in the closure of the function.
-You can also change the default cookie name "traffic_source" to something else if you would like to.
+You can also change the default cookie name "traffic_source" to something else if you would like to. <br />

 Loading the Javascript: